tardate/LittleArduinoProjects/Kraft/HarrierGR1/README.md

 > Whether to weather or not?
 That is the question!

-I'm so impressed by my paint job - far better than I think I ever achieved back in the day, that I am now faced with a dilemma: should I attempt some weathering or not?
-ESpecially in this environment, one would expect a pretty grimy finish, especially on the underside.
+I'm so impressed by my paint job - far better than I think I ever achieved back in the day - that I am now faced with a dilemma: should I attempt some weathering or not?
+Especially in this environment, one would expect a pretty grimy finish, particularly on the underside.
 I will have to think on it - don't want to steal defeat from the jaws of victory by fiddling around with the model too much!

 ## Diorama